global-container-format/gcf-spec/resources/texture.md

 }
 ```

-Textures that don't take advantage of layers must have the `Layer Count` type info field set to 1.
+Textures that don't take advantage of layers must have the `Layer Count` extended descriptor field set to 1.
-Textures that don't take advantage of mip-mapping must have the `Mip Level Count` type info field set to 1.
+Textures that don't take advantage of mip-mapping must have the `Mip Level Count` extended descriptor field set to 1.

 Mip levels are stored in order from the base (largest) level to the n-th (smallest) one.
 Each level dimension (width, height or depth) must be computed by the following formula: